daetal-us/terraforming/docker-composer/README.md

 - Default public key (`~/.ssh/id_rsa.pub`) copied to host.

-Additionally, [`cmd/deploy.sh`](cmd/deploy.sh) demonstrates one approach to copying compose files to host and starting containers.
+Additionally, [`cmd/deploy.sh`](cmd/deploy.sh) demonstrates one approach to copying a `docker-compose.yml` composition to an instance and remotely starting the container(s).